emacs-eaf/emacs-application-framework/README.md

 (setq eaf-http-proxy-port "1080")
 ```

-Then EAF browser is free! ;)
+Then EAF browser is working! ;)

 ### Markdown Previewer
-If you use markdown previewer, you need access to a [Personal access token](https://github.com/settings/tokens/new?scopes=), fill something in "Token description" and click button "Generate token" to get your personal token, then set token with code:
+If you use markdown previewer, you need the access to a [Personal access token](https://github.com/settings/tokens/new?scopes=), fill something in "Token description" and click button "Generate token" to get your personal token, then set token with code:

 ```Elisp
 (setq eaf-grip-token "yourtokencode")